 3386.
 Studio Procedures and Professional Practices for Interior Designers (3).
 Prerequisites: Junior standing, interior design majors only, enrollment in spring immediately preceding ID 4307.
 Corequisite: ID 3385.
 Preparation of business documents.
 Study of the ethics and business of professional practice for interior design.
 Preparation for interior design internship, career opportunities, job search, and interview strategies.
 S.

 3387.
 Computer Aided Drafting for Interior Designers I (3).
-Prerequisites: C or higher in ID 2380, ID majors or minors only.
+Prerequisites: C or better in ID 2381, interior design majors or minors only.
 Introduction to computer-aided design and two-dimensional drafting for the interior designer and other uses of computers in the practice of interior design.
 S.

 4104.
 Senior Portfolio Seminar (1).
 Prerequisite: Senior ID majors only.
 Analysis of professional issues with emphasis on portfolio development and review.
 S.

 4307.
 Internship in Interior Design (3).
-Prerequisites: C or higher in ID 3385 and 3386, ID majors only.
+Prerequisites: C or better in ID 3385 and 3386, ID majors only.
 Supervised intern experiences in established career-related positions.
 May be repeated as ID 4000 Individual Study.
 SSI.

 4383.
 Building Information Modeling (BIM) for Interior Design (3).
 Prerequisite: C or hgher in ID 3387.
 Examines BIM technology and its benefits and usage as a communication and collaboration tool.
 Discusses 3-D modeling and rendering as well as preparation of construction documents.
 F.

 4606.
 Collaboration Studio (6).
-Prerequisites: C or higher in ID 3385 and 4383, ID majors only.
+Prerequisites: C or better in ID 3385 and 4383, ID majors only.
 An interdisciplinary studio for the design profession that addresses the process and skills necessary for collaboration.
 F .